 Here are the different types of title insurance policies:

-- Homeowners Title Polices are granted to owners of properties
+- Homeowners Title Policies are granted to owners of properties

-- Home Purchase title policy is granted to home buyers and have an executed real estate purchase contract
+- Home Purchase title policy is granted to home buyers and has an executed real estate purchase contract

 Home Loan Title Policies is issued and granted to mortgage lenders.

 Title Insurance Frequently Asked Questions On Premiums